nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/collections.md

 ## Installation & Configuration

-<span style="color: rgb(51,51,51);">The collection module has no specific installation step as it is already included in the default Nuxeo Platform distribution.</span>
+The collection module has no specific installation step as it is already included in the default Nuxeo Platform distribution.

 ## Customization